Facility Planner on Delfi

 Collaboratively analyze and simulate multiple facility concepts.

-The extremely robust, spiral-wound, multilayer composite membranes enable natural gas treatment facility operators to
+The asymmetric hollow-fiber membranes enable natural gas treatment facility operators to benefit in multiple ways.

 Large-diameter, vertically oriented Cynara membrane elements enable a greatly reduced footprint, which is especially beneficial offshore, where space is at a premium.
 As a result, embodied carbon decreases by up to 50% compared with alternative acid gas removal technologies.